cloudmesh-community/sp19-222-101/project-report/report.md

 :question: I put a question mark by our equations below.
 They are formatted as Latex equations, I think.

+:o: the OpenAPI spec and service seems incomplete

 | Eric Bower, Tyler Zhang
 | epbower@iu.edu, tjzhang@iu.edu